 Public expenditures in social sector materialize the government’s commitment to the well-being of all generations, society’s attitude towards redistributing wealth to different vulnerable groups (pensioners, children, poor families, people with disabilities and etc.) and degree to which society is willing to invest in future generations.

 As a result, public expenditures today in the sector are relatively high.
-Social sectors constitute, by far, the biggest spending item—accounting for more than half of total current public expenditures.
-Social spending rose by 2.6 % of the GDP in 2015 compared to the previous year, and with another 1.6 % in 2016.
+Social sectors constitute, by far, the biggest spending item—accounting for more than half of total current public expenditures. spending on heal rose by 3 % of the GDP in 2015-2017 compared to the previous year, and with another 1.6 % in 2012.
 The UHCP saw the largest increase of 0.7 % of GDP in 2015, and, recently announced 12.5 % increase in pension benefits contributed to 0.5 % of GDP in 2016.
 Apart from UHCP, growing expenditures for targeted social assistance, education, culture and religious affairs represented additional pressures on state budget.

 Considering current government vision and policies discussed above, social spending (including the UHCP), is likely to remain high and containing costs will be challenging without structural reforms in this area.